Showing instead of telling is difficult. Most of the time, it’s hard to think of how to show something.

 I forgot who gave me this writing tip, but it’s one of the best ones I know: show through action.
 Or, in other words, show through your character interacting with the world.

 I shuddered as a chilly breeze blew by.
 I should’ve brought my jacket.

 True, it does take more words to show something.
 That’s possibly why writers tend to tell sometimes.
 But having more words helps readers visualize the story.

-I’ve had some writers ask how to show character descriptions.
-Well, it works the same way.
+I’ve also had some writers ask how to show character descriptions.
+It works the same way.

 Nipifa brushed her hair back behind her ear, revealing her dragon tattoo.
 It looked as if it was flying in the sky against her blue skin.